imos/imosh/doc/var/cast.sh.md

-# func::cast
+# cast
-func::cast -- Casts a variable.
+cast -- Casts a variable.

 Casts variable into a specified type.